 Key Stage 4 Assessment

-Each of the modules of study in the course is assessed through a series of multiple choice quizzes and written assessments at, and shortly after, the end of study of topic itself.
+Each of the modules of study in the course is assessed through a series of multiple-choice quizzes and written assessments at, and shortly after, the end of study of topic itself.
 Each assessment includes questions from previous areas of study to encourage revision and there are summary assessments at the end of each term.
-At the end of Year 9 and 10, students will sit mock examinations which cover the content studied to date and will be in the style of the terminal assessment papers.
+During November and March students will sit mock examinations which cover the content studied to date and will be in the style of the GCSE assessment papers.

-Homework activities will be set when appropriate and may include completing tasks not completed in lesson, research and further study or preparing for assessments.
+Homework activities will be set when regularly and may include completing tasks not completed in lesson, research tasks and further study or preparing for assessments.

-Students will be encouraged to complete a ‘thinking mat’ revision summary and key term revision cards at the end of each topic of study.
-During Year 11, students will also be issued with bespoke revision cards and have to opportunity to purchase third party revision guides to help them prepare for the terminal examinations.
+During Year 11, students will also be issued with bespoke revision packs and have to opportunity to purchase third party revision guides to help them prepare for the examinations.